Motor vehicle accidents involving power lines

 In the event of a car accident involving a power line or pole, there are important things you should know in order to keep yourself and others safe.
 The steps below outline what you should do if you're involved in this type of accident or witness one.

 Always assume that any vehicle involved in the accident is energized with electricity.
-Fallen or broken power lines may be energized, even if they're not sparking, smoking or making a buzzing sound.
+Downed or broken power lines may be energized, even if they're not sparking, smoking or making a buzzing sound.

 Watch the video above and see our visual guide for more information on what to do if your vehicle contacts a power pole or line.

 - If you can safely drive out from under the power line or away from the source of electricity, do so.
 Travel the length of a bus - about 10 metres (33 feet) - before stopping.
 Then dial 911.

 - If you can't drive the vehicle - if you're injured, if the vehicle is inoperable, or there are obstacles in your way - dial 911 and stay where you are until help arrives.
 Unless there's a secondary emergency, such as a fire in the vehicle - you're safer where you are.

 - If you absolutely must get out of the vehicle (e.g. because of a fire), remember you must not touch the vehicle and the ground at the same time with any part of your body or clothing.
 Be sure to follow these steps: